Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **BUGS**

--   Remove limitation of the `getAll()` Bubbles that was fixed to 100.
+-   Remove limit of the `getAll()` Bubbles that was fixed to 100.
 Now this API retrieves all bubbles of the connected user.

 -   Avoid to send two times the initial presence when accepting an invitation to join the Bubble.